mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 ## Defining our building blocks

 You should definitely read the first part of this series before this one as I'll use many concepts introduced there to implement the decision trees.
-We will use Python's standard library and _numpy_ as the only external dependency.
+We will use Python's standard library and _numpy_ and _pandas_ as the only external dependencies.
-This seems like a reasonable compromise between implementing everything from scratch and delegating some parts to external libraries (in our case, mathematical and vector operations).
+This seems like a reasonable compromise between implementing everything from scratch and delegating some parts to external libraries (in our case, mathematical operations and table-like data structures).

 ### Nodes